 Since this process usually takes the first one or two days, the first stop of my tour always stays in a certain blur.
-Mostly at the end of my trip, I’m coming back to where I’ve started from to take the flight back.
+Mostly at the end of my trip, I’m coming back to where I started to take the flight back.
 This gives me the chance to reconnect with this first stop and put things into perspective.

 Phnom Penh is definitely one of the cities that leaves you exactly two choices.
 You either love it or you hate it.
 I haven’t felt this so strongly in any other city I’ve ever been to; well maybe Praia, the capital of Cape Verde.

-Although being the country’s capital and home to 1.5 million people, the city has mostly a small town charm.
+Although being the country’s capital and home to 1.5 million people, the city has mostly a small-town charm.

-There are very few boulevards – actually they are just roads where the potholes are not as deep as in the narrow side streets.
+There are very few boulevards – actually, they are just roads where the potholes are not as deep as in the narrow side streets.

 Forget about sidewalks.
 They exist, but you can hardly walk them.
 Mostly, either shops and diners use them as an extension of their businesses.
-If not, they are blocked by parked motor bikes, cars or mobile kitchens.
+If not, they are blocked by parked motorbikes, cars, or mobile kitchens.